 Is Impaired Driving A Criminal Offense In Canada

 Impaired driving is a criminal offense punishable under the Criminal Code of Canada with serious consequences.
-Whether you impaired by alcohol or prescription drugs you may be convicted if you drive.
+Whether you are impaired by alcohol or prescription drugs you may be convicted if you drive.
 To have more than 0.08 BAC is enough to get you a conviction and you may face the following:

 - They may suspend your license